erikpukinskis/prototype-narrative-editor/README.md

 Putting it on the intarwebs
 ---------------------------

 Now, in order to get something on the web, we need to deploy it to Heroku.
-Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and switch you into the build folder:

-    cd ../narrative-build

-Now create a git repository that will keeps track of your code:
+Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and create a git repository that will keeps track of your code:

     git init

+We need to do that because git is what we use to actually send all of this stuff to Heroku.
 Save the files we just built into the repository:

     git add .
     git commit -m "My own version of Narrative.js"